Six things about … Moira Gilchrist21 Aug 2019 · 5 min read

 4. Moira’s a change advocate.

 “Our strategic aim is very clear.
 We want to ensure that the billion regular buyers of cigarettes either stop buying cigarettes because they have quit smoking or, if they don’t quit, switch to a better alternative.
-Once that behavioral change gathers momentum, I am convinced that there will be lasting and meaningful benefits for public health.”
-Moira is also optimistic that the battle for hearts and minds that must affect behavioral change in smokers can be won – and won sooner than the skeptics realize.
+Once that behavioral change gathers momentum, I’m convinced that there will be lasting and meaningful benefits for public health.”
+Moira is also optimistic that the battle for hearts and minds that must affect behavioral change in smokers can be won—and won sooner than the skeptics realize.